MahirEmran/Sielify/Sielify_Privacy_Policy.md

 - __Account__ means a unique account created for You to access our Service or parts of our Service.

-- __Application__ refers to @Sielify, the software program provided by the Company.
+- __Application__ refers to Sielify, the software program provided by the Company.

-- __Company__ (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to @Sielify.
+- __Company__ (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Sielify.

 - __Country__ refers to: Washington,  United States

-- __Device__ means any device that can access the Service such as a computer, a cellphone or a digital tablet.
+- __Device__ means any device that can access the Service such as a cellphone or a digital tablet.